I Made Marilyn Monroe’s Sexy Stuffing

 Despite the ease with which it lends itself to double entendre, stuffing is the least sexy Thanksgiving side.

-I’m aware this may be a controversial take, considering a map of favorite Thanksgiving side dishes that’s been circling the internet recently suggests a decent portion of the Northeast is pretty horny for stuffing.
+I’m aware this may be a controversial take, considering a map of favorite Thanksgiving side dishes that tends to make the rounds online around this time of year suggests a decent portion of the Northeast is pretty horny for stuffing.
 To those stuffing enthusiasts, I ask you to keep in mind that by declaring stuffing unsexy, I do not necessarily mean to suggest that stuffing is bad.
 Despite a pervasive societal tendency to blindly reward any form of sex appeal, sexiness is not inherently good, nor is unsexiness inherently bad.
 Lots of good things aren’t sexy, like dishwashers, fuzzy socks, the Coke commercials with the polar bears and that feeling when you think you lost your wallet but then it turns out you didn’t.
 As a food, stuffing may very well be as good as most of New England seems to think it is, but when it comes to sex appeal, a lumpy, brownish substance recently pulled from the insides of a dead bird just isn’t making the cut.

 Unless, of course, Marilyn Monroe is the one pulling that lumpy brown substance out of the bird.
 Nearly 60 years after her death, the star’s immortal Midas touch for sexiness remains as potent as ever, and the hefty prices for which even the deceased starlet’s most mundane possessions routinely go at auction prove anything Monroe touched, even a stuffing recipe scrawled on stationary from an insurance company, still turns to sex appeal.